 High-order operators

-In addition to the terms of D, E, a and F, a commonly used complete set of high-order operators are the extended Stevens operators (ESO) [eqn] for [eqn].
-The associated coefficients [eqn] are always real.
-The high-order part of the spin Hamiltonian written in terms of ESOs is
+In addition to the terms of D and E, a commonly used complete set of high-order operators are the extended Stevens operators (ESO) [eqn] for [eqn] and [eqn].

 [eqn]